-An emergency room visit will be subject to a seventy-five dollar (\$75.00) co-pay per visit and twenty percent (20%) co-insurance after the co-pay and deductible.
+An emergency room visit will be subject to a one hundred fifty (\$150.00) co-pay per visit and twenty percent (20%) co-insurance after the co-pay and deductible.
 If admitted, the co-pay will be waived.
-An in-network urgent care visit will be subject to a thirty (\$30.00) dollar co-pay per visit and twenty percent (20%) co-insurance after the co-pay and deductible.
-A non-network urgent care visit will be subject to a thirty dollar (\$30.00) co-pay per visit and forty percent (40%) co-insurance after the co-pay and deductible.
+An in-network urgent care visit will be subject to a thirty (\$30.00) dollar co-pay per visit.
+A non-network urgent care visit will be subject to a thirty-dollar (\$30.00) co-pay per visit and forty percent (40%) co-insurance after the co-pay and deductible.
 Mental services will not be subject to the emergency room or urgent care copays.

-The co-pay does not apply to the annual deductible and coinsurance; but, the co-pay does apply to the out of pocket maximum.
+The co-pay does not apply to the annual deductible and coinsurance; but the co-pay does apply to the out-of-pocket maximum.
 The annual medical plan deductible will not apply to office visit charges for which the office copayment applies.